North Carolina International Port: Public and political support and opposition

 Early opposition began with the grassroots organizing efforts of NoPort Southport and Save the Cape.
 By 2010, all six communities in the affected lower Cape Fear region had expressed their opposition to the proposed port, including Southport, Caswell Beach, Bald Head Island, Saint James, Boiling Spring Lakes and Oak Island.
-On June 29, 2010, US Congressman Mike McIntyre, who represents the affected 7th Congressional District and is the Vice-Chairman of the Armed Services Subcommittee on Terrorism, announced his opposition to the proposed terminal.
+On June 29, 2010, US Congressman Mike McIntyre, who represents the affected 7th Congressional District and is the vice-chairman of the Armed Services Subcommittee on Terrorism, announced his opposition to the proposed terminal.
 Rep. McIntyre cited most of the negative issues listed below as the basis for his opposition.
 The US Fish and Wildlife Commission had also expressed its opposition.

 On July 19, 2012, both the Democratic and Republican candidates vying for North Carolina governor in the November 2012 elections (with incumbent Gov. Perdue choosing not to seek reelection) declared their opposition to the megaport proposal.
 Walter Dalton (Dem) cited lack of support by federal and state lawmakers, and Governor-elect Pat McCrory (Rep) stated that "Questions of feasibility should have been asked before we wasted millions to buy the land and conduct studies" and further stated that he has long believed that the marketplace doesn't support a new port.

-Impact on the Environment, Quality-of-Life and Property Values
+Environmental, quality-of-life, and property value impact

 Opponents of the megaport had expressed concerns for its environmental impact in this ecologically sensitive area; as well as local health and quality-of-life impacts associated with imposing major port traffic on this small residential coastal community (Southport, North Carolina).
 In addition, the proposed deeper dredging required to support post-Panamax containership vessels threatens shoreline integrity of Cape Fear coastal communities (Oak Island, North Carolina) and (Bald Head Island, North Carolina) as well as threatening the integrity of the fresh water aquifer (required for potable water throughout the region) that runs immediately below the existing Cape Fear River seaway and would be destroyed by seawater impingement if the specified dredging depths occurred.
 Consistent with other major port areas along the eastern seaboard, port opponents anticipated that residential property values in the affected lower Cape Fear would decrease substantially with the advent of a major port environment.